 Please visit our documentation page for step-by-step instructions on how to translate contents built with WPBakery Page Builder.

 To translate Portfolio items or any custom post type items, you need to follow the same steps as for translating any other custom types of content.
 You can translate yourself or send content to be translated by others.

 Portfolio Categories can be translated while translating your pages, on the Translation Editor screen.
 There, you can translate the Portfolio elements as well as your Portfolio Categories.

-Besides contents coming from posts and pages on your site, there are usually some texts coming from other places.
-Most common examples are themes and plugins.
+Besides content coming from posts and pages on your site, there are usually some texts coming from other places.
+The most common examples are themes and plugins.